MarcelMYSchmitt/docker-playground/README.md

 As you can see we have set up the Prometheus AlertManager within our Monitoring Tools.
 There you can find a simple configuration for using WebHooks as alerting communication way.
 There is also a basic alerting defined in our Dashboard in Grafana.

 As defined above, basic alerting is also not production ready neither recommended to use for that scenario.
 In this example it just shows the differences between Grafana and Prometheus AlertManager Webhook configurations...in AlertManager you can define more things lie waiting conditions before sending Webhooks.
-In Grafana a Webhook will be sent immediately, in AlertManager after 30 seconds for example.
+In Grafana a Webhook will be sent immediately, in AlertManager after 30 seconds for example.s

----

-## TO DO

-Extend Readme and setup.